Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Introduction

 \section{Introduction}

-The Proof-of-Work (PoW) mechanism utilized by Bitcoin~\cite{nakamoto2008bitcoin,BTCpow} represents the first generation of widely adopted consensus protocols for permissionless blockchains.
-However, PoW raises concerns about energy waste and centralization due to the evolution of specialized (and expensive) mining hardware, which creates a high entry barrier.
+The Proof-of-Work (PoW) mechanism used by Bitcoin~\cite{nakamoto2008bitcoin,BTCpow} introduced the first widely adopted permissionless consensus protocol.
+Its reliance on specialized mining hardware raises concerns about energy waste and centralization through high entry costs.
 Proof-of-Stake (PoS)~\cite{casper,ETHwhitepaper,PoSouroboros}, mainly adopted in Ethereum 2.0~\cite{LeastAuthority2018Eth2Audit,casper}, represents the next generation of widely adopted consensus protocols, with the primary goal of eliminating the excessive energy consumption associated with PoW.
-However, PoS also favors participants with substantial financial resources, thereby marginalizing those with limited capital, leading to the centralization of consensus power and wealth.
+However, PoS also favors participants with substantial financial resources, thereby marginalizing those with limited financial capital, leading to the centralization of consensus power and wealth.

-These limitations pave the way for alternative consensus protocols that ensure security and sustainability while lowering the entry barrier.
-One such alternative is to leverage the concept of social capital.
-The concept of social capital encompasses the value derived from human capital~\cite{humanCapital}, the attention economy~\cite{attentionEcon}, and social influence metrics~\cite{influenceMetrics}.
-The ``attention economy'' views human attention as a scarce resource, monetized by platforms through user (i.e., follower) engagement with content.
-In sum, these concepts highlight how skills, time, and influence generate measurable value in social and economic contexts, particularly as manifested on digital platforms.
+These developments raise a more fundamental question.
+If we want open participation and resistance to plutocracy in public blockchains, should consensus power be linked to financial wealth?
+PoS removes the energy costs of PoW, but it inherits and worsens the inequality of current wealth distributions.
+Participants who stake little capital remain effectively excluded from securing the protocol, even if they might be key players in an application-level ecosystem.
+We therefore ask whether a different scarce resource, one based on individuals rather than capital, and that is hard to acquire in bulk, can be used to secure consensus.